MaryaSaki/M.SK/README.md

 # Data-Driven Condition Assessment of Power Equipment

-This project applies machine learning techniques to optimize the condition assessment of electrical power equipment, with a focus on energy cables.
-It demonstrates how data-driven methods can support predictive maintenance and improve grid reliability by leveraging diagnostic and monitoring measurements.
+This project applies machine learning techniques to optimize the condition assessment of electrical power equipment, with a special focus on energy cables.
+By leveraging real-world diagnostic measurements, the project demonstrates how data-driven models can improve predictive maintenance, reduce unexpected failures, and enhance grid reliability.

+###⚠️ All data identifiers have been anonymized due to privacy policies.
+The datasets themselves are not included.

 ## Project Description
+📘 Project Description

-Modern power grid operators rely on a variety of diagnostic methods to assess equipment condition — from offline measurements to online monitoring.
-These data sources often have diverse formats and lack harmonized models.
+Modern power grid operators rely on a variety of diagnostic methods—including offline measurements (such as Tan Delta) and online monitoring (such as Partial Discharge)—to assess equipment condition.
+These techniques produce heterogeneous datasets in different formats, making analysis and integration challenging.
-In collaboration with an industrial partner, a relational database of real-world diagnostic data has been created.
-This project applies machine learning (ML) to analyze this data and support maintenance decision-making for energy cables.

-## Key applications include:

-* Clustering for unbiased data exploration
+For this project, I received pre-collected diagnostic datasets in CSV format from an industrial partner.
+The datasets were already exported from a relational database where diverse diagnostic measurements had been integrated and modeled.

+My role focused on applying machine learning techniques to analyze these datasets and support the condition assessment of energy cables.
+This involved:

+Preparing and preprocessing the data for machine learning

+Applying clustering to explore underlying structures

-* Outlier detection and missing value imputation
+Detecting outliers and handling missing values

-* Supervised and semi-supervised learning for condition assessment
+Using supervised and semi-supervised learning to predict cable conditions

-* Synthetic data generation for simulation of health trajectories

-### ⚠️ Note: Due to privacy policies, the datasets are not included.
-Example code is provided with anonymized data structure.
+Generating synthetic data to simulate future health trajectories.

+🧠 Machine Learning Applications
+Technique	Purpose
+Clustering	Unbiased data grouping and visualization Outlier Detection	Identifying erroneous or abnormal measurements Missing Value Imputation	Handling incomplete diagnostic records Supervised Learning	Predicting equipment condition using labeled data Semi-Supervised Learning	Leveraging partially labeled datasets for improved generalization Synthetic Data Generation	Simulating future trajectories and exploring hypothetical scenarios

-## Project Structure
+🗂️ Project Structure
+text
+Copy
+Edit
+.
+├── data-modelling-td.ipynb
+├── supervised-learning-td.ipynb
+├── semi-supervised-learning-td.ipynb
+├── data-modelling-pd.ipynb
 ├── supervised-learning-pd.ipynb

-├── semi-supervised-learning-pd.ipynb

-└── data-modelling-pd.ipynb
+└── semi-supervised-learning-pd.ipynb

-* supervised-learning-pd.ipynb: Classification models to predict equipment condition from diagnostic data.

-* semi-supervised-learning-pd.ipynb: Semi-supervised techniques to leverage partially labeled datasets for better predictions.
+📄 Notebooks Breakdown
+🔹 Tan Delta (TD)
+data-modelling-td.ipynb: Clustering, outlier detection, and synthetic data generation

+supervised-learning-td.ipynb: Classification models for TD-based diagnostics

+semi-supervised-learning-td.ipynb: Semi-supervised learning with partial labels

+🔸 Partial Discharge (PD)
-* data-modelling-pd.ipynb: Clustering, outlier detection, and synthetic data generation for data exploration and simulation.
+data-modelling-pd.ipynb: Clustering, outlier detection, and synthetic data generation

+supervised-learning-pd.ipynb: Predictive models based on PD data

+semi-supervised-learning-pd.ipynb: Enhancing performance with limited labeled data

-## How to Run
+🛠️ How to Run
 Clone the repository:

+bash
+Copy
+Edit
 git clone https://github.com/MaryaSaki/project-repo.git
 cd project-repo

-### Install required Python libraries:
+Install dependencies:

+bash
+Copy
+Edit
 pip install -r requirements.txt

-### Open the notebooks and run them step by step in Jupyter:
+Launch Jupyter Notebook:

+bash
+Copy
+Edit
 jupyter notebook
+Run notebooks in order, starting with data modelling.

-## Built With
+🧰 Built With
-Python (pandas, scikit-learn, matplotlib, seaborn) Jupyter Notebooks
+Python

+pandas

+scikit-learn

+seaborn / matplotlib

+Jupyter Notebook

-## Contributing
+🤝 Contributing
 Contributions are welcome!
-Feel free to open issues or submit pull requests.
+If you find a bug or have ideas to enhance the project, feel free to open an issue or submit a pull request.

-## Contact
+📬 Contact
-Created by Maryam Saki — feel free to connect!
+Created by Maryam Saki
+Feel free to connect or reach out!